Find Affordable College Courses

 $8,331 Average Tuition & Fees

-The excellent programs at University of Wisconsin - Stevens Point helped the school earn the #5 place on this year’s ranking of the best physical sciences schools in Wisconsin.
-Located in the town of Stevens Point, UW - Stevens Point is a public school with a medium-sized student population.
+You’ll be in good company if you decide to attend University of Wisconsin - Stevens Point.
+It ranked #5 on our 2023 Best Value Physical Sciences Schools in Wisconsin list.
+Located in the distant town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.

 In-state tuition fees for undergraduate students at UW - Stevens Point are $8,331 per year.